agentlang-ai/agentlang/README.md

 ## tl;dr

 AgentLang is a declarative programming language (built on JS/TS) with innovative constructs to help you build **reliable** agents and agentic apps that just work.
-Build application in 100s of lines of code, instead of 10k+ lines of code.
+Build agentic apps in 10s to 100s of lines of code, instead of thousands lines of code.

 ## AgentLang